A Falsifiable Timing Test for the Double-White-Dwarf Model of Long-Period Transients: Minimal assumptions and energy budget

 \section{Minimal assumptions and energy budget}

 We consider a WD--WD binary system consisting of a magnetized WD with a mass of $M_1$, a radius of $R_1$, a magnetic dipole moment of $\mu=BR_1^3$, together with an unmagnetized WD of mass $M_2$, and radius $R_2$.
 The binary is assumed to move on a circular orbit with a separation of $a$, a period of $P_0$, and an orbital frequency of $\Omega_0=2\pi/P_0$.
 The spin frequencies of the magnetized primary and the unmagnetized companion are $\Omega_1$ and $\Omega_2$, respectively.
+The robustness of the timing prediction under more general magnetic configurations is discussed in Sect.~\ref{sec:discussion}.
 The motion of the unmagnetized companion in the magnetic dipole field induces an electromotive force (EMF), $\mathcal E\sim 2R_2|\mathbf E|$, where $\mathbf E=\mathbf v_{\text{rel}}/c\times\mathbf B(r)$ is the induced electric field, with local magnetic field at distance $r$, $B(r)=\mu/r^3$.
 Due to the plausible fast spin of the WD companion, the relative velocity contains two components: the orbital-spin asynchronism between the local field and the companion and the surface motion of the companion itself.
 Therefore, we write

 where $\eta\sim 1$ is a geometric factor that depends on the companion spin orientation.
 For compactness, we parameterize the total relative motion by

 where $\alpha$ is defined as effective asynchronism.
 The induced electric field is $\mathbf E=\mathbf v_{\rm rel}\times \mathbf B/c$, and the EMF can be estimated as \citep{laiDCCIRCUITPOWERED2012,piroMAGNETICINTERACTIONSCOALESCING2012}